SophieHubert/Project_2_Mid-Bootcamp/README.md

 ![credit-card](credit-card.jpg)

+**Background:**  I work as a Risk Analyst for a bank, which provides various banking and loan services, as well as credit card services which are a very important revenue source.

+**Objective:** Understanding the demographics and other characteristics of the bank's customers.
-The aim of this study is to provide insight into why some bank customers accept credit card offers.
+This study provides insight into why some bank customers accept credit card offers.
-We will also look for other potential areas of opportunities.
+We will also look for other potential areas of opportunity.

 **Data:** The data set consists of information on 18,000 current bank customers .